*INTERESTED STUDENTS, PLEASE NOTE: THIS TRACK IS AVAILABLE ONLY TO PCLT STUDENTS

 Proposal: All students are expected to prepare a 3-5 page proposal by the end of spring of the second year outlining the aims of the proposed research in consultation with their mentor.
 The proposed research is to benefit both the existing research/project team with which the student is collaborating and the educational goals of the student.
 This proposal will state the problem to be studied, the rationale and relevance of the problem, and include a bibliography of relevant literature and sources.

-Posters: Students are expected to submit abstracts to present results in poster or oral format at the annual Alpha Omega Alpha and Community Health Engagement research days.
+Posters: Students are expected to submit abstracts to present results in poster or oral format at the annual Alpha Omega Alpha research day along with at least one other venue.

 Final Thesis: Students will prepare a thesis that represents the product of their research, no more than 25 pages in length.
 This is due on the thesis deadline date set by the Registrar’s Office.
 Students are also allowed to produce, instead, a manuscript or grant alternative, as outlined by the School of Medicine.

-Dual Degree Option: Yes, as long as it is Community Health oriented.
+Dual Degree Option: Yes, as long as it is population health improvement oriented.

 Director: Anh N. Tran, PhD, MPH